scheuerell-lab/onboarding/README.md

 # Welcome to the [Scheuerell Lab](https://faculty.washington.edu/scheuerl/)!

-To help ensure a safe, inclusive environment, everyone is expected to abide by our [code of conduct](https://github.com/scheuerell-lab/onboarding/wiki/1.-Code-of-Conduct).
-This policy extends to visitors as well.
+To help ensure a safe, inclusive environment, everyone is expected to abide by our [Code of Conduct](https://github.com/scheuerell-lab/onboarding/wiki/1.-Code-of-Conduct).
+This policy extends to all visitors as well.

 ## Graduate students